sajari/sdk-python/docs/PromotionsApi.md

     collection_id = "collection_id_example" # str | The collection that owns this set of promotions, e.g. `my-collection`.
     page_size = 1 # int | The maximum number of promotions to return.
 The service may return fewer than this value.
 If unspecified, at most 50 promotions are returned.
 The maximum value is 1000; values above 1000 are coerced to 1000. (optional) page_token = "page_token_example" # str | A page token, received from a previous [ListPromotions](/docs/api#operation/ListPromotions) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListPromotions](/docs/api#operation/ListPromotions) must match the call that provided the page token. (optional)
+When paginating, all other parameters provided to [ListPromotions](/docs/api#operation/ListPromotions) must match the call that provided the page token. (optional) view = "PROMOTION_VIEW_UNSPECIFIED" # str | The amount of information to include in each retrieved promotion.   - PROMOTION_VIEW_UNSPECIFIED: The default / unset value.
+The API defaults to the `FULL` view.  - BASIC: Include basic information including name, start time and end time, but not detailed information about the promotion effects.  - FULL: Returns all information about a promotion.
+This is the default value. (optional) if omitted the server will use the default value of "PROMOTION_VIEW_UNSPECIFIED"

     # example passing only required values which don't have defaults set
     try: